-The maximum daily surface air temperature increase is larger in autumn than in summer (not shown), even if the sea ice loss is smaller in autumn (see Fig. 3).
-This can be explained by the turbulent heat flux response, which is enhanced in autumn due to a large contrast between the air and surface temperatures during this season (e.g. Deser et al., 2010).
-However, the increase in frequency of warm days and in the warm spell duration are larger in summer over peripheral Arctic regions (not shown), highlighting the usefulness of studying the response of extreme events during this season.
-Finally, all extreme indices studied here show a significant increase mainly localized over the Arctic Ocean, which hardly extends over continents (e.g. Fig. A4).
-Nonetheless, the change in frequency of extremes (warm days and cold days) extends more easily towards continents than the change in persistence of extremes (WSDI).
+The maximum daily surface air temperature increase is larger in autumn (not shown), even if the sea ice loss is smaller than in summer (see Fig. 3), because the turbulent heat flux response is enhanced in autumn due to a large contrast between the air and surface temperatures during this season (e.g. Deser et al., 2010).
+However, the increase in the frequency of warm days are larger in summer over peripheral Arctic regions (not shown), highlighting the importance to study the response of extreme events during this season.
+Finally, all extreme indices studied here show a significant increase mainly localized over the Arctic

+Ocean, which hardly extends over continents (not shown).
+Nonetheless, the change in extreme frequency extends more easily towards continents than the change in extreme persistence.

 Figure 8.
-Ensemble mean changes (PERT-CTRL) per month averaged in summer (JAS) in warm days (a), cold days (b), warm spell duration index (c) and ice days (d) scaled by the amount of sea ice extent loss for the eight regions defined in Table 3 (Fig. 2) for ECMWF-LR (left light bar), ECMWF-HR (left dark bar), CNRM-LR (right light bar) and CNRM-HR (right dark bar).
+Ensemble mean changes (PERT-CTRL) per month averaged in summer (JAS) in warm days (a), cold days (b), warm spell duration index (c) and ice days (d) scaled by the amount of sea ice loss for the eight regions defined in Table 2 (Fig. 2) for ECMWF-LR (left light bar), ECMWF-HR (left dark bar), CNRM-LR (right light bar) and CNRM-HR (right dark bar).